2017 Academy Awards

+Kate McKinnon and Jason Bateman present the awards for costume design as well as makeup and hairstyling.

-Mahershala Ali accepts the best supporting actor Oscar during the Academy Awards on Sunday, February 26.
-Ali won for his role in "Moonlight."
+Mahershala Ali accepts the best supporting actor Oscar for his role in "Moonlight."
 During his acceptance speech, Ali thanked his teachers for giving him important advice for his career.
 "It's not about you, it's about these characters. ...
 You're in service to these stories."

 Host Jimmy Kimmel speaks at the start of the show.